SAP-samples/teched2023-AD263/exercises/ex2/README.md

 Activate `Create Alert` as Event Action and Save

-With this setting each time new exceptions are detected in your custom application a new alert is created in the alert inbox for Cloud ALM.
+With this setting each time new exceptions are detected in your custom application a new alert is created in the alert inbox for SAP Cloud ALM.

 ## Trigger Exception from Demo Application